jtackaberry/reaticulate/README.md

-_NOTE: This fork of the original repository incorporates about 70 user-submitted reabank files in the userbank folder hierarchy that were in the Issues._
+_NOTE: This fork of the original repository incorporates about 70 user-submitted reabank files in the userbank folder hierarchy that were in the Issues section._

 # Reaticulate